jlanders2/GameOfLife/README.md

 ### QuickStart
 1. Download Repository
 2. Open Repository folder
 3. Run the first-start.bat file *(This step only necessary once.
-Afterwards just run the jar that is created in the directory)*
+Afterwards just run theGameOfLife.jar file that is created in the directory)*

  Enter the following commands:
 > cd gameoflife